-Violinist and violist Caeli Smith was born in Philadelphia and made her debut as a soloist at age ten with the Philadelphia Classical Symphony.
-Caeli holds both a Bachelor of Music degree and a Master of Music degree from The Juilliard School, where she was a principal violist of the Juilliard Orchestra, and received the William Schuman Prize for Outstanding Achievement and Leadership in Music.
-She has collaborated with many distinguished musicians in chamber music settings, including Leon Fleisher, Ani Kavafian, Roger Tapping, and André Watts.
-In 2015, Caeli was a prizewinner of the Juilliard Concerto Competition and appeared as a soloist with the Juilliard Orchestra in Alice Tully Hall.
+Violist Caeli Smith was born in Philadelphia and made her debut as an orchestra soloist at age ten with the Philadelphia Classical Symphony.
+She holds Bachelor and Master of Music degrees from Juilliard, where she was a principal violist of the Juilliard Orchestra, and received the William Schuman Prize for Outstanding Achievement and Leadership in Music.
+Caeli was a prizewinner of Juilliard’s Concerto Competition and appeared as a soloist with the Juilliard Orchestra in Alice Tully Hall.
+She has collaborated with many distinguished musicians in chamber music settings, including Leon Fleisher, Ani Kavafian, Timothy Eddy, and Roger Tapping.